The 21 Point Checklist for Launching and Marketing your Website in 2019

 Get familiar with SEO Search Engine Optimization and how it applies to your niche, the techniques, the tools, and the practices commonly available on the web.

-Understanding Inbound links and Outbound links are an important part of SEO.
+Understanding Inbound links and Outbound links is important.

 Step 7: Choose your domain name